cytoscape/py4cytoscape/doc/concepts.rst

 .png once it is copied to the Notebook's file system.

-When calling sandbox functions, if you don't specify the name of a sandbox, the operation is performed on the "current sandbox", which is automatically set up for Notebook-based workflows.
+When calling sandbox functions, if you don't specify the name of a sandbox, the operation is performed on the "current sandbox".

 **Vignette 3**: A workstation-based Python workflow accesses sandbox-based files

 Sandboxes are stored as directories under the user's CytoscapeConfiguration/filetransfer folder.
-By maintaining your Cytoscape files in a sandbox folder (instead of elsewhere in the file system), you get all of the benefits of sandboxing without having to specify non-portable file paths.
+By always maintaining your Cytoscape files in a sandbox folder (instead of elsewhere in the file system), you get all of the benefits of sandboxing without having to specify non-portable file paths.